geertw/ppvreceiver.js/README.md

 # RdT PPV Receiver.js

-This tool receives PPV messages from a ZeroMQ source and stores them to Redis.
+This tool receives gzip'ed messages from a ZeroMQ PUBSUB publisher and stores them to a Redis queue.
-This allows other tools to process these messages.
+Other tools may then further process the queue.

 ## Functionality